mostidaniel/Discord-24x7-Radio-Bot/README.md

 ## Credits

-This bot was inspired and made from [Sudhan's](https://github.com/SudhanPlayz/Discord-MusicBot) bot!
+This bot was inspired and made from [Sudhan's](https://github.com/SudhanPlayz/Discord-MusicBot) bot's framework!
 Thank you Sudhan!